Women's rights -- Congresses

 Dates of Materials: 1888 - 1981

-Overview This collection contains small amounts of primarily printed materials on women's professional, social, political, charitable, and patriotic organizations.
+Abstract This collection contains small amounts of primarily printed materials on women's professional, social, political, charitable, and patriotic organizations.
 Also included are women's rights groups and organizations for consumer advocacy, ethnic and racial equality, community service, civic improvement, social welfare, labor advocacy, war relief, and animal rights.
-National and local organizations in the U.S. are represented, as well as other countries, especially Canada, England, Germany, India,...
+National and local organizations in the U.S. are represented, as well as other countries, especially Canada, England, Germany,...

-Overview The National Congress of Neighborhood Women (NCNW) is a feminist grassroots network.
+Abstract The National Congress of Neighborhood Women (NCNW) is a feminist grassroots network.
 The primary goal of this organization was to empower poor and working-class women to become community leaders.
 The collection offers valuable source material for the study of working-class feminist organizing; urban studies; and women in community development.
-Also documented are the inner workings of grassroots organizing, with all of the personal and political dynamics that come with incorporating a feminist...
+Also documented are the inner workings of grassroots organizing, with all of the personal and political dynamics that come with incorporating a...

 Dates of Materials: 1970 - 2013